 Names of the lenders who view your CIR to evaluate your loan application are mentioned here.
 Along with the name, the purpose of the enquiry, the amount of loan you’ve applied, and the enquiry date are listed here.

+Beginning in December 2016 every citizen is entitled to one free CIBIL Report per year directly from CIBIL.
+To understand and start the process to get your free report, you must go there.
 Accessing your CIBIL Score and report is just a click away.
-However, this information is not free; you will need to pay a fee of Rs 470.
+However, only the first report is free; if you need to check your credit during the year for a large purchase or healthy credit monitoring, you will need to pay a fee of Rs 470.
 Go to the CIBIL website, fill a request form and feed in your details, like your name, address, DOB, gender, etc. You will also need self-attested copies of address and identity proof.

 You can pay online via net banking or a credit or debit or cash card.
 A unique registration ID as well as a transaction ID will be generated once payment is successfully processed.
 Next, you will be asked to provide answers to a few security questions and soft copies of the address and identity proof.